tvanantwerp/tomvanantwerp.com/packages/eleventy/src/coding-questions/leetcode-261-graph-valid-tree.md

 Another approach to solving this problem is to use union and find operations.
 This approach will use our list of edges to attempt to create a unified tree from all of our individual nodes.
 To do this, it finds the ultimate root nodes for a given edge's vertices.
 In a valid tree, each edge we pass to the union function should result in joining to separate graphs.
 If they already share a root, then we know we're in a cycle and the tree is invalid.
 We do this for each edge—if we get all the way through without detecting a cycle, then we still need to make sure we've created one single graph.
 If so, we can return true.

 The advantage of the union-find approach is that we can amortize time complexity.
 We use a technique called path compression to set the immediate parent of each node equal to the ultimate parent.
 This means that the first time we look up the ultimate parent of a node, it takes $O(n)$ time; but on subsequent look-ups, it only costs $O(1)$.
-Using path compression gets us time complexity of $O(n lg* n)$, which is better than $O(n log n)$.
+Using path compression gets us time complexity of $O(n\:lg\text{*}\:n)$, which is better than $O(n \log n)$.
 Space complexity is only $O(n)$ for the number of nodes.

 ```typescript
 function validTree(n: number, edges: [number, number][]) {